jwhitlock/mdn-archive-proto1/docs/MDN/About/hi-IN.md

 <h2 id="The_MDN_community">The MDN community</h2>

 <p>Our community is a global one!
 We have amazing contributors all around the world, in a number of languages.
-If you'd like to learn more about us, or if you need help of any kind with MDN, feel free to check out our mailing list or IRC channel !</p>
+If you'd like to learn more about us, or if you need help of any kind with MDN, feel free to check out our <a href="https://discourse.mozilla-community.org/c/mdn">discussion forum</a> or <a href="irc://irc.mozilla.org#mdn">IRC channel</a>!
+You can also keep up with what we're up to by following our Twitter account, <a href="http://twitter.com/MozDevNet">@MozDevNet</a>.
+You can also send tweets our way if you see something wrong or if you'd like to offer feedback (or great big thank yous) to our writers and contributors!</p>

 <p>{{CommunityBox("MDN", "dev-mdc", "mozilla.dev.mdc", "mdn", "Meetings|https://wiki.mozilla.org/MDN/Community_meetings|Every other Wednesday in IRC||Events|https://www.google.com/calendar/embed?src=mozilla.com_2d35383434313235392d323530%40resource.calendar.google.com&amp;ctz=America/Chicago|MDN community events||Trello board|https://trello.com/b/HAhl54zz/status|Project management board||Contribute|/en-US/Inbox|Create a page", "MozDevNet")}}</p>